vkuznet/TFaaS/src/Go/README.md

     "verbose": 1
 }
 EOF
+# above we asked to use model2.pb and labels2.csv (both of them should
+# be available in modelDir area of the server) as well as we set
+# new input/output node name and server configuration
-scurl -X POST -H "Content-type: application/json" -d @c.json https://localhost:8083/set
+scurl -X POST -H "Content-type: application/json" -d @params.json https://localhost:8083/set

 # query prediction for our image (if we run TFaaS as image classifier)
 scurl https://localhost:8083/image -F 'image=@/path/file.png'